 What are Frieze Talks?

 Frieze Talks is a daily programme taking place at Frieze London and includes keynote lectures, panel debates and discussions featuring leading art-world figures, philosophers, and critical theorists.
-Frieze Talks is presented by Frieze Foundation in collaboration with frieze magazine.
+Frieze Talks is presented by Frieze Projects in collaboration with frieze magazine.

-Does Frieze Foundation produce any publications?
+Does Frieze Projects produce any publications?

 Frieze Foundation contributes annually to the Frieze London Catalogue with in-depth interviews with the commissioned artists.